kabelwerk/sdk-react-native/docs/KabelwerkMessage.md

 ### `onLongPress`

 Called — with the chat message object — when the user long-presses the component.
 The default is to copy the message's text to the clipboard if the message is a text message and to do nothing otherwise.

+### `style`

+An object with extra styles to be applied to the message container component.
+You may want to use this to, for example, set a different background colour for messages authored by the connected user.

 ## See also